ZeroCM/zcm/docs/transports.md

         zcm_trans_methods_t *vtbl;
     };

-Creating custom transports requires a bit of pointer coercion, but otherwise is fairly straghtforward.
+Creating custom transports requires a bit of pointer coercion, but otherwise is fairly straightforward.
 Here's is an outline of a typical implementation:

     typedef struct
     {